scripton-ide/binaries/README.md

-# binaries
+# Scripton Binaries

-Scripton binary releases
+This repository provides binary releases for the [Scripton Python IDE](https://scripton.dev)